dwwatson1/coronavirus_pandemic_playbook/README.md

 Given our audience for the project, the data we've obtained for each factor will be organized by state.

+**Target Variable**
-* Number of COVID-19 Cases **(Target Variable)**
+* Number of COVID-19 Cases
+**Social Factors**
 * Gender
 * Age
 * Race
-* State Mandates / COVID-19 rules
-* Median Household Income
+**Geographical Factors**
 * Population Density
 * Commercial Airports
+**Economical Factors**
+* Median Household Income
+**Policy Factors**
+* State Mandates / COVID-19 rules

 ### Questions to Investigate During Project
-1. What is the population per state at the beginning and end of the pandemic?
+1. Which social, economic, geographical, or policy factor contributed the most the spread of the disease?
-2. How has race played a role in the spread of the COVID-19 pandemic?
+2. Which category of factor contributed the most the spread of the disease?
-3. Could the level of poverty and inequality affect the spread of COVID-19?
-If so what is the impact?
+3. Is there a connection between state policy (i.e. mask mandate) and the spread of COVID-19 within the state
-4. What influence did State Covid Mandate policies have on testing, hospital utilization, ICU admittance, and death outcome.?
-5. What were the top 5 US States & territories impacted by Covid-19?
-6. During periods of Covid-19 case spikes, were there geographical or state areas that trended with these spikes?
-7. Did religious affiliation have an influence on the number of Covid cases prior to vaccine distribution?
+4. Do we need to account for the size of the population that didn't have COVID-19 when using a machine learning model?

 ## Data Exploration and Analysis Phases